fnzh-i/MDT-Civilian-Data/TIMELINE.md

                 - Added LicenseAPI and updated VehicleAPI to provide structured JSON output for lookups and listings. <br>
                 - Updated Controller.php to route 'SEARCH-PLATE-NUMBER' and 'SEARCH-LICENSE-NUMBER' actions to the new API classes. <br>
                 - Updated frontend scripts and page links for improved navigation and error handling.<br>
-                - Added admin user management functionality in password-hash branch
+                - Added admin user management functionality in password-hash branch.
+- Nov 22, 2025  - Added 'Create User' button to admin menu.<br>
+                - Fixed variable assignment in AdminMenu update logic.